New Student Information

 Commuter Student Program

-A large majority of students that attend LSC live off campus, and we offer programming just for them.
+A large majority of students that attend Lyndon live off campus, and we offer programming just for them.
 Commuter Student Programming bring events, a student group, and programming just for commuter students.
 Through our events, commuter students are able to get to meet other students outside of the classroom and share their experience with the Commuter Student Advisory Board.
-For more information contact us at email@example.com or Like our Facebook Page at https://www.facebook.com/lsccommuternontrad/.
+For more information contact us at Commuter@LyndonState.edu, or like our Facebook page at Facebook.com/LSCCommuterNontrad/.

 THE STUDENT ACTIVITIES AND LEADERSHIP CENTER